Dreamscapes/makefiles/nodejs/README.md

 #### install

-Runs `npm install`.
+Runs `npm prune && npm install`.
 Just a handy alias if you are used to work with Make.

 #### test